 Approach

 The Housing Choice Voucher (HCV) program helps participants afford to live in privately owned rental housing of their choice.
-Administered by HUD and managed at the local level by public housing agencies (PHAs), it is the largest HUD rental assistance program.
-As discussed in our brief on the HCV program, PHAs have discretion to tailor the HCV program to meet local needs.
+Administered by HUD and managed at the local level by public housing agencies (PHAs), it stands as the rental assistance program under HUD.
+As noted in our brief on the HCV program, PHAs have the discretion to tailor the HCV program to meet local needs.
 This section discusses options for increasing voucher payment standards to allow households participating in the HCV program to access resource-rich neighborhoods with higher rents.

 PHAs that apply the same payment standard across an entire metropolitan area do not account for sometimes significant differences in rent levels across neighborhoods.
 This approach can result in payment standards that are significantly higher than what might be required to rent an appropriate unit in low-cost neighborhoods, but too low to provide a sufficient level of assistance in high-cost areas.
 There are several ways that PHAs can adjust payment standards in certain neighborhoods, helping to increase access to resource-rich areas for housing choice voucher participants.